I went to visit my folks over the fathers day weekend. And as usual, my dad and I got into a variety of debates about life, religion, etc.

 Enter Joseph Campbell.

 The gist of his work is similar to David Eaglemans Possibilianism.
-Only in the sense that he offers a middle ground, another way of looking at reality, that go beyond your traditional theism vs atheism debate.
+Only in the sense that both offer a middle ground, or another way of looking at reality, that go beyond your traditional theism vs atheism debate.

 “So and so runs very fast…people say he runs like a deer.”

 The metaphor is…he is a deer.

 Campbell goes on to state that…